Advanced security auditing FAQ

 In addition, if you enable success auditing for the basic Audit account logon events setting, only success events will be logged for all account logon–related behaviors.
 In comparison, depending on the needs of your organization, you can configure success auditing for one advanced account logon setting, failure auditing for a second advanced account logon setting, success and failure auditing for a third advanced account logon setting, or no auditing.

 The nine basic settings under Security Settings\Local Policies\Audit Policy were introduced in Windows 2000.
 Therefore, they are available in all versions of Windows released since then.
 The advanced audit policy settings were introduced in Windows Vista and Windows Server 2008.
-The advanced settings can only be used on computers running at least Windows 7, Windows Vista, Windows Server 2008 R2, or Windows Server 2008.
+The advanced settings can only be used on computers running Windows 7, Windows Server 2008, and later.

 Basic audit policy settings are not compatible with advanced audit policy settings that are applied by using Group Policy.
 When advanced audit policy settings are applied by using Group Policy, the current computer's audit policy settings are cleared before the resulting advanced audit policy settings are applied.
 After you apply advanced audit policy settings by using Group Policy, you can only reliably set system audit policy for the computer by using the advanced audit policy settings.